-- You must meet the admission requirements, as well as the selection threshold mark as applied in that specific year (also applicable to applicants without any prior tertiary learning).
-(See Section 1.2 above.) - You must be in a position to comply with the Faculty of Science specific minimum HEMIS credit requirements at the end of the year of the planned change.
-These credits must be obtained by following modules that are prescribed in the curriculum of the programme to which you plan to change. - The following will be taken into consideration, where applicable: - Marks achieved for Mathematics 114 and 144, or Engineering Mathematics 115 and 145 for admission to programmes in the Physical or Mathematical Sciences; or - Marks achieved in Mathematics Bio 124, Physics Bio 134,154 and Chemistry 124,144 (or Mathematics 114, 144 and Physics 114, 144) for admission to programmes in the Biological Sciences. - If you performed poorly in general in a previous degree programme, you will normally not be admitted for a degree programme at the Faculty of Science. - Transferring module credits already obtained in another programme will be evaluated on an individual basis.
+- You must meet the minimum admission requirements, as well as the selection requirements as applied in that specific year (also applicable to applicants without any prior tertiary learning).
+(See Section 1.2 and 1.3 above.) - You must be in a position to comply with the Faculty of Science specific minimum HEMIS credit requirements at the end of the year of the planned change.
+These credits must be obtained by following modules that are prescribed in the curriculum of the programme to which you plan to change. - Your study record is important in the consideration of your application. - Transferring module credits already obtained in another programme will be evaluated on an individual basis.